 Digital Asset Entity (DAE)

 A Digital Asset Entity is an umbrella term for a range of businesses built on cryptocurrency transactions.
-Digital Asset Entities include Virtual Asset Service Providers (VASPs) such as cryptocurrency exchanges and ATMs, which are financial institutions in their own right, in addition to An online gambling site that uses cryptocurrency as inputs a...
+Digital Asset Entities include Virtual Asset Service Providers (VASPs) such as cryptocurrency exchanges and ATMs, which are financial institutions in their own right, in addition to gambling"Gambling" is accepting, recording, or registering bets, or ...
 More sites, incubators, and other entities that use crypto but are not always classed as financial institutions.
 Alternative names include Virtual Asset Entity and Crypto Asset Entity.